-- Evidence of an Environmental Policy or commitment statement declaring commitment to comply with environmental laws and regulations and continuous improvement in environmental performance. - Copies of applicable environmental permits or licences compliant with legal requirements. - A valid Environmental Impact Assessment report or documentation which covers all activities within its business scope, compliant with legal requirements.
+- Certification to ISO 14001 (Environmental Management Standard) or evidence of an Environmental Policy or commitment statement declaring commitment to comply with environmental laws and regulations and continuous improvement in environmental performance. - Copies of applicable environmental permits or licences compliant with legal requirements. - A valid Environmental Impact Assessment report or documentation which covers all activities within its business scope, compliant with legal requirements.